The aquarium filter you choose for your goldfish depend a lot on the size of your setup, and how much maintenance you want to do.

 If you decide to purchase one of the cheaper external canister brands, check the groove where the sealing ring sits very carefully.
 I have found poor finishing often leaves small amounts of material in or around the groove stopping the sealing ring seating correctly leading to leaking.

-I would strongly suggest testing a cheaper filter first so if it leaks it won't do any damage to flooring or furniture.
+I would strongly advise testing a cheaper filter first so if it leaks it won't do any damage to flooring or furniture.

 When your aquarium filter needs cleaning, there is a set procedure to follow otherwise you will destroy all the useful bacteria that are living in the filter.
 To learn how and when to clean aquarium filters correctly go to this page…